-O’Donnell Consulting was retained by an insurance company to perform a root cause analysis of a fire on a commercial grain dryer, used to dry soybeans.
+O’Donnell Consulting performed a root cause fire investigation on a commercial grain dryer, which is used to dry soybeans.

 We determined that origin of the fire was most likely in the upper section of the tower in one of the grain columns.